moliver28/research-handbook/content/job-families/finance/it-security-analyst.md

 #### Associate IT Security Analyst Responsibilities

+- Analyze security alerts and logs to identify potential security incidents.
+- Assist in responding to security incidents and breaches, including collecting evidence, containing threats, and mitigating the impact.
+- Collaborate with senior security analysts and incident response teams to investigate and resolve security incidents.
 - Learns and develops understanding of GitLab's way of working.
 - Adapts to GitLab communication framework.
 - Develops skills and behaviors aligned with GitLab Values.